-Major clean-up after Celtic fans celebrate Premiership trophy day
+Three serious assaults amid Celtic fan Premiership celebration

 - Published

-A major clean-up operation has taken place after thousands of Celtic fans celebrated lifting the Scottish Premiership trophy on the streets of Glasgow.
+Three people were seriously assaulted as thousands of Celtic fans celebrated lifting the Scottish Premiership trophy.

-Thousands of supporters gathered in the Glasgow Cross area on Saturday evening.
+Supporters gathered at Glasgow Cross in the city centre on Saturday afternoon.

+Police said a 31-year-old man was in a serious condition at the Queen Elizabeth University Hospital after being attacked.

+Two other men, aged 33 and 19, were taken to hospital after being assaulted in separate incidents.

+A major clean-up operation was completed on Sunday after the celebrations left rubbish throughout the Glasgow city centre.

-Plastic bags, bottles and cans were littered throughout the city centre after the crowds cleared.
+Plastic bags, bottles and cans were littered on the streets after the crowds cleared.

 The council worked with police leading up to the match and refuse staff have since collected the debris.